emagiz/emdocs/mds/howto/security-guide.md

 ### User access to https://my.emagiz.com
 User can be added with their email adress by the eMagiz Partner Manager, upon which the user gets an email to sign-in.
 A temporary password is created and emailed as well, which has to be changed at the first login to the iPaaS Portal.
 Users are connected to organizations in eMagiz.

+TBA = Explain MFA approach.
+Op productie en permissions noet zonder MFA

 ### Users access to Integration Projects
 Users can be added to Integration projects, which hold all the configurations required to run the different integrations for the TAP environments.
 Integration projects are connected to organizations in eMagiz to ensure the integration project remains within limits of the license agreeements.
 Users can be added to integration projects of the organization where the user belongs to.
 Users can't be added to integration projects of other clients.

 ### User authorizations to Integration projects.
 Every integration project has a bus owner who can distribute rights across functionalities and environments.
 In the picture below, one can see the various options available across the Integration Life Cycle (ILM) Phases Capture through Manage.
 The bus owner manages the user permissions and needs to have the MFA authentication level passed before making any changes.
-- In case an Edit permission is granted on a ILM phase, all the sub-options can be used
+- In case an Edit permission is granted on a ILM phase, all the sub-options can be used to configured
+- View rights mean that all options can be viewed only
+- In case the user has no Edit or View rights to a certain IL:M phase, the phase will not be displayed at all in the eMagiz iPaaS Portal
 - Bus owners are assigned to integration projects by eMagiz Administrators
 - An audit trail is kept of the changes made in the project permission structure